 While sources told SCMP the investigation against Zhou is not politically motivated, Zhou has been considered a close ally of disgraced politician Bo Xilai.
 Bo stood trial this past week on charges of taking bribes, embezzlement and abuse of power and is awaiting a verdict.
 Before Bo's fall, it was widely believed that Zhou was grooming Bo as his successor and supporting Bo's bid for a seat on the Standing Committee.

 Zhou also has drawn widespread criticism for his association with a national policy to maintain social stability at all costs, using the state power to suppress voices of social critics and political dissidents.
-Rights lawyers and political observers have said the policy has exacerbated social conflicts in China.

 The SCMP report said the investigation, rumored for months, will focus on oilfield and property deals that have benefited Zhou and his family.
 The Hong Kong paper's report could not be independently verified.
 Requests for comment were faxed to the State Council Information Office, the Cabinet's press office, and the Communist Party's propaganda department while calls to the Ministry of Supervision rang unanswered.